NeoZorK/neozork-hld-prediction/docs/containers/native-vs-docker-comparison.md

 This document provides a comprehensive comparison between the native Apple Silicon container application and Docker for running the NeoZork HLD Prediction project.

+> ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ## Overview

+> **Note**: Container support is limited to v0.5.2 and earlier versions.

 | Aspect | Native Container | Docker |
 |--------|------------------|--------|